Atlassian Intelligence summarize Confluence pages: A 2026 guide

 Summarizing an entire page or blog post

 This one is as straightforward as it gets.
-You click the "Summarize" button, and the AI spits out a concise overview of the entire page.
-It's handy when a new team member is trying to wrap their head around a complex project brief, or when you just want the highlights from a long research doc without committing to the full read.
+You click the "Summarize" button, and the AI provides a concise overview of the entire page.
+It's handy when a new team member is trying to wrap their head around a complex project brief, or when you just want the highlights from a long research doc quickly.

 Summarizing changes since your last visit

-We all know collaboration can be chaotic, and documents are always in flux.
+Collaboration is active, and documents are always in flux.
 The "Summarize changes" feature is meant to help you catch up quickly.
 Instead of summarizing the whole page, it zeroes in on the edits, additions, and updates made since you last looked at it.
-It can be a real help when you’re coming back from a few days off and need to know what’s changed in the project plan.
+It is a reliable help when you’re returning to a project and need to know what’s been updated in the project plan.

 Summarizing comments and discussions

-Sometimes the comment section on a popular Confluence page can become a novel in its own right.
-The "Summarize comments" feature reads through all the page comments and gives you a high-level recap of the feedback, general vibe, and any action items that were mentioned.
-If you've ever shared a proposal and returned to dozens of comments, this can save you a ton of time by getting you the gist of what the team thinks.
+The comment section on a popular Confluence page can become a rich source of feedback.
+The "Summarize comments" feature reads through all the page comments and gives you a high-level recap of the feedback and any action items that were mentioned.
+If you've ever shared a proposal and returned to numerous comments, this saves time by getting you the gist of the team's input.

 Summarizing smart links

-Jumping between tabs is a productivity killer.
-Atlassian Intelligence tries to help by letting you summarize smart links without leaving your page.
+Maintaining focus is key to productivity.
+Atlassian Intelligence helps by letting you summarize smart links without leaving your page.
 When you hover over a link to a Jira ticket, a Google Doc, or another Confluence page, you can get an AI-generated summary of that content right there.
-It’s pretty useful for getting a quick status update on a task while you’re still reading the main project overview.
+It’s useful for getting a quick status update on a task while you’re still reading the main project overview.

-For that kind of cross-document Q&A, you need a tool built to connect the dots.
-An AI assistant like eesel AI integrates with your entire Confluence space and other apps to give you a single, conversational AI that can answer questions using all your team's knowledge, not just a single page.
+For that kind of cross-document Q&A, you can use a tool built to connect different sources.
+An AI assistant like eesel AI integrates with your entire Confluence space and other apps to give you a single, conversational AI that works alongside your team's knowledge base.

-In contrast, eesel AI learns from more than just your wiki pages.
-It can train on past help desk tickets and Slack messages, so it starts to pick up on your team’s unique language and context.
-That means it can generate richer answers that actually sound like they came from your team.
+In contrast, eesel AI is a complementary option that can learn from more than just your wiki pages.
+It can train on past help desk tickets and Slack messages, picking up on your team’s unique language and context.
+This allows it to generate richer answers that work in tandem with your Confluence content.

-A better way to handle this is with a proactive Q&A system.
-With eesel AI's Internal Chat, your team can just ask, "What's the latest on the website redesign?" in Slack and get an instant, up-to-date answer pulled from Confluence and any other relevant docs.
-It removes the chance of human error and brings the info directly to where your team is already working.
+With eesel AI's internal chat, your team can just ask, "What's the latest on the website redesign?" in Slack and get an instant, up-to-date answer pulled from Confluence and any other relevant docs.
+This brings the information directly to where your team is already working.

 Pricing for Atlassian Intelligence